 The Hobbits of Buckland only refer to Greengrove as ‘that mad old mushroom man’ or ‘old moving tree’!
 They believed he was a crazed stranger of no fixed abode, likely having gotten lost overlong in the Old Forest and driven mad.
 He was bound to stir up trouble!
-The Hobbits have refused him entry into Buckland, though there was some debate about that (a small minority thought he had his uses on account of the mushrooms sprouting from his pointed hat!).
+The Hobbits have refused him entry into Buckland, though there was some debate about that (there were hobbits that thought Greengrove had his uses on account of the mushrooms sprouting from his pointed hat!).
 Nevertheless, that tall green fellow has adhered to the banishment, though with some regret.

 A group of Rangers of the North once said they encountered Greengrove in a goblin camp, of all places.
-They shared that they were outnumbered by foes in the midst of a skirmish, when suddenly, a blinding flash of light enveloped the space.
+They shared that they were outnumbered by foes in the midst of a skirmish, when suddenly, a blinding flash of light enveloped the space, accompanied by a loud bang and flashes of brilliant colour.
 The goblins dispersed to elsewhere, and the rangers said that their rescuer stood like a tall tree in a storm, angered and immovable.
 Once the danger had passed, the green man and the brave warriors shared company, and swapped tales and songs on the return to the ruined fortress of Esteldin.
-The rangers called the mysterious stranger friend, and that was enough.
+Content the mysterious stranger was no sorcerer, the rangers called him friend, and that was enough.

 Greengrove is yet to step foot within the halls of dwarves, though he has befriended a number of those bearded fellows.
 Still, some dwarves reported the tall green man was peculiar with them.
 Something about their way curiously unnerved him, they felt.
 In any event, he was to have remained smiling and cordial, and the dwarves only ever referred to him by his Breeish name, not feeling inclined to grant him one of their own make.